Nutrition and All Out Mayhem: Fueling for The Challenge

 - Low-fat breakfast bar.

-Protein is especially important during recovery, so the International Society of Sports Nutrition says to have a snack or meal with about 20 grams of protein as soon as possible after your workout.
+Protein is especially important during recovery, so the International Society of Sports Nutrition says to have a snack or meal with about 20-40 grams of high-quality protein within an hour or two after your workout.

 Should you use a protein powder?
-A whey protein isolate gets into the blood much more quickly than natural proteins because it contains the amino acid leucine.
-Still, other quality proteins, like milk, eggs, beef and chicken — or for vegans, oatmeal, sunflower seeds and chickpeas — are also ideal recovery options.
+Whey protein isolate gets into the blood much more quickly than natural proteins because it contains the amino acid leucine.
+Still, other quality proteins, like milk, eggs, beef and chicken — or for vegans, tofu, soy or pea isolate based protein powder, and chickpeas — are also ideal recovery options.

-- Scoop of whey protein (or, for vegetarians and vegans, a soy or pea protein isolate) shaken with water or almond milk, and a piece of fruit.
+- Scoop of whey protein (or, for vegetarians and vegans, a soy or pea protein isolate such as Ascent Protein’s Plant-based Protein powders) shaken with water or almond milk, and a piece of fruit.

 - Recovery smoothie blended with protein isolate, fruit and coconut water (for natural electrolytes).

-- Bowl of oatmeal topped with fruit, seeds and yogurt or protein isolate.
+- Bowl of oatmeal topped with fruit, seeds, and Greek yogurt or protein isolate.

-- Chocolate milk with sunflower seeds or almonds.
+- Chocolate milk with ½ peanut butter sandwich.

 About the Author: